SwissDataScienceCenter/renku-graph/README.md

       EventLog ->> TokenRepository: fetches access token
-      EventLog ->> GitLab: calls the Project Details loop if there project path is NOT the same in EventLog and GitLab EventLog ->> CommitEventService: sends COMMIT_SYNC for the new path EventLog ->> TriplesGenerator: sends CLEAN_UP_REQUEST for the old path end
+      EventLog ->> GitLab: calls the Project Details loop if there project path is NOT the same in EventLog and GitLab EventLog ->> CommitEventService: sends COMMIT_SYNC for the new slug EventLog ->> TriplesGenerator: sends CLEAN_UP_REQUEST for the old slug end
       EventLog ->> TriplesGenerator: sends SYNC_REPO_METADATA
       activate TriplesGenerator